 “I’m proud to be inducted into the Hall of Fame with the Golden Age Award.
-Events such as the West Indies vs. New Zealand Cricket Series demonstrates the popularity of cricket in South Florida and the economic benefit of hosting these types of events in Broward County,” said Commissioner Holness.
+Events such as the West Indies vs. New Zealand Cricket Series demonstrate the popularity of cricket in South Florida and the economic benefit of hosting these types of events in Broward County,” said Commissioner Holness.
 “Next year, we hope to have Pakistan vs. Sri Lanka and believe that it will bring the same economic benefit.”

 More than 11,000 people were in daily attendance during the Digicel cricket series.
 More than 1,100 hotel rooms were sold in Central Broward.
 Ticketmaster reports that more than 40 percent of the tickets were purchased outside of Broward County.
 The games were seen in 1.2 billion homes via ESPN.

 Commissioner Holness also received a Certificate of Appreciation from the Cricket Hall of Fame in December for his efforts to support and promote the sport in South Florida.